 Relations between the two business entities stayed OK until 1986, when Apple added MIDI and audio recording to the Mac and Apple II product lines.

-In February 1989, Apple Corps sued Cupertino again, claiming that the 1981 agreement had been violated.
+In February 1989, Apple Corps sued Cupertino again, claiming that Apple violated the 1981 agreement.
 In particular, the company singled out the Mac Plus, Mac SE and Mac II, as well as the Apple IIGS, AppleCD SC drive and Apple’s MIDI device, as breaking the deal.

 Apple again found itself forced to pay Apple Corps — this time a far more significant $26.5 million.
 (Apple tried to pass this bill to its insurance company, along with $8.5 million in legal fees.
 This resulted in a separate lawsuit, which got resolved in April 1999 by a California appeals court.
 Apple lost again.)